 When we meet

-Our board of education meetings are held at 5:30 p.m. on the second and fourth Monday of each month at the administrative office building, 309 W. Main, Knoxville, Iowa.
+Our board of education meetings are held at 5:30 p.m. on the second and fourth Monday of each month at the district office, 418 S Park Lane Drive, Knoxville, Iowa.
 Special meetings may be called to conduct business which cannot be deferred until the next regular session.
 Postings of these meetings are placed on the district website, www.knoxville.k12.ia.us and are sent to district staff and local media.

 The prepared agenda generally proceeds as follows: